A Practical Guide to PID Controller Implementation: Simulation examples

 \section{Simulation examples}

 This section presents seven simulation examples to show how the proposed code handles the different implementation features discussed in \Cref{sec:features}.
 The first three examples deal with switching between automatic and manual mode, switching the integral action on and off, and showing the effect of rate limitation, respectively.
-The fourth example is focused on analyzing the combination of the PID controller with a feed-forward compensator and different solutions to treat the control signal saturation problem.
+The fourth example is focused on analysing the combination of the PID controller with a feed-forward compensator and different solutions to treat the control signal saturation problem.
 The measurement noise filtering capabilities are presented in the fifth example.
-Finally, the last two examples demonstrate the use of the basic PID functionality for the cases that involve tracking a control signal, in particular gain scheduling and selector/override control.
+Finally, the last two examples demonstrate the use of the basic PID functionality for the cases that involve tracking a control signal, in particular gain scheduling and selector control.
+For most of the examples, a first-order plus dead-time process model with transfer function